adlnet/edlm-portal-xia-jobs/README.md

 2. `Add xsr configuration`: Configure Experience Source Repository (XSR):

-`Xsr api endpoint`: API endpoint for DAU.
+`Xsr api endpoint`: API endpoint for MOODLE.

-This API connects with DAU Repository, where metadata is stored.
+This API connects with MOODLE Repository, where metadata is stored.

 #### Note : Validation, transformation & loading are executed by the openlxp-xia package which is imported.
 The celery task calls the commands from the package and executes it.